maciej-ka/learning-notes/react1.md

 This will not directly call mutate, but instead
 it will run a bit of ReactQuery machinery before.

+Mutations are visible in TanStack Query dev tools.
+Where it's possible did mutation happened
+and what data was sent. (similar to network tab).

+Also it's possible to see what triggered mutation.

 #### Tanstack Query vs useEffect
 When to use one or other?
 There is personal preference.